LemonPi/lemonpi.github.io/README.md

 If you want to preview the webpage before pushing to github to be hosted, you need jekyll.

 ### Installation
+Github-Pages uses Jekyll 3.9, which isn’t compatible with Ruby 3.
+Downgrading to Ruby 2.7 should avoid the problem.
-1. install the latest version of ruby
+1. install the latest version of ruby 2
 2. install rubydevkit and point to the previous installation of ruby
 3. navigate to portfolio root directory with git bash
 4. `gem install bundler`